 Investing Made Easy

 Some people don’t want to pick stocks; I hear people often say “I don’t know the first thing about investing.
 I’m afraid to lose money.
 I don’t trust the stock market“, and the list goes on.
 And for those people, picking stocks is likely not a good idea.
-This type of person choose a quick pick, following the herd without performing their own due diligence, losing (hopefully only) some hundreds of dollars, and then swearing off the market for good.
+This person may choose a quick pick, following the herd without performing their own due diligence, losing (hopefully only) some hundreds of dollars, and then swearing off the market for good.
 This is terrible because while you can lose money picking hot stocks, or even on good picks, the overall trend of the market is upwards over an extended period of time.

 The best thing you can do as a young person (or even an old person) is to start investing as soon as you’re humanly able to.
 The power of compounding will be on your side and over time, you’ll have a fortune amassing itself as you sit back and live your daily life; all you have to do is put some money aside every month, or every three or four months – whenever you can!
 Obviously the more often, the better, both to add to your portfolio and to dollar cost average your purchases (so you buy more when markets are down and buy less when markets are up).
 If you don’t realize just how incredible compounding is, you can see this 20+ year plan to build a passive income machine.